Regulations for University Officers

 3. Any individual shall be eligible for appointment as Vice-Chancellor.

-4. The Vice-Chancellor is subject to the provisions concerning retirement age as set out in the Regulations for the Employment of University Staff.
+4. The Vice-Chancellor is subject to the provisions concerning retirement age as set out in section 15 of Statute XIV.

 5. No individual shall be appointed Vice-Chancellor a second time, save that, if a Vice-Chancellor vacates his or her office before the expiry of a full term of office, an individual who has previously been Vice-Chancellor may be appointed Vice-Chancellor again for one year (or, if the retiring Vice-Chancellor vacates his or her office at a time other than the end of an academic year, for the remainder of that academic year and one further year), and the age-limit in regulation 4 above shall not apply to such a second appointment.